 3. Responsibilities

-• Quality Assurance (QA): Ensures that the cleaning validation testing procedure is followed and reviews the results for compliance with regulatory and internal requirements.
+• Quality Assurance (QA): Ensures that the cleaning checks are performed in accordance with this SOP and reviews the documentation for compliance with GMP standards.

 4. Accountability